BSidesROC/BSidesROC.github.io/cft.md

     Tool release
     Hacking all the things

-Our team will review any talk submission but our only rule is that we will not accept a talk about a service or product you or your employer is selling.
+Our team will review any talk submission, but our only rule is that we will not accept a talk about a service or product you or your employer is selling.
 Please make all training technical in nature.
+Training sessions may be 4 hours or 8 hours.

 If you have a workshop and don't think it will fit with the list, submit it anyway, We love obscure content that might just what we are looking for!

+#### Pricing

+The cost structure for your class is up to you.
+We’re happy to charge whatever you think is reasonable for your time.
+We suggest that you keep in mind the number of attendees who are students, though, and try to keep ticket costs relatively low.
+Our past trainings have been $500 or less, with a median of about $25-50/person.
+BSidesROC asks for 15% of ticket sales to cover our efforts in managing the event.
+And if you want to run a class for free, we will charge (and keep) $20 per student simply to minimize no-shows.

+#### Submit

 The name and photo associated with your Google account will be recorded when you upload files and submit this form.

 [Sign Up Here!](https://docs.google.com/forms/d/e/1FAIpQLSdxT92wMLK8Jt-r_WyMPPC6abBBioZcteRvqY5go-vAMsv35Q/viewform)